barryblueice/ESP32-Precision-TouchPad/README.md

 # Current Issues:

- - Two fingers tap (equal to right click) can only trigger on laptop.
+ - Two fingers tap (equal to right click) can only trigger on laptop.<br>
    > Regarding the solution for triggering double-finger touch on a Desktop PC, please refer to [System Tuning Guidelines](https://github.com/barryblueice/ESP32-Precision-TouchPad/wiki/System%20Tuning%20Guidelines).
  - Multi-Port HID compatibility design may not support on some old system, like Windows XP.
  - Cannot perform rapid and consecutive clicks.